xwp/wp-widget-favorites/readme.txt

 Note that this only adds functionality to widgets managed in the Customizer.

 **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-widget-favorites).
 Pull requests welcome.
-Please see [issues](https://github.com/xwp/wp-widget-favorites/issues) reported there<!-- before going to the [plugin forum](https://wordpress.org/support/plugin/widget-favorites)-->.**
+Please see [issues](https://github.com/xwp/wp-widget-favorites/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/widget-favorites).**

 == Other Related Plugins ==